 - Parent Key: Lets you select and propagate an Alternate Key (logical model) or a Unique Index (physical model) to a child entity or table.
 Use this option if you do not want to propagate the primary key.
 If there are no alternate keys or unique indexes in the parent table the primary key will be used. - Logical Only: Logical model only.
 If selected, the relationship will not be implemented when generating a physical model, and will be ignored when comparing the logical model with a physical model. - Physical Only: Physical model only.
 If selected, the relationship will be ignored when comparing the physical model with a logical model. - Do Not Generate: Physical model only.
 If selected, the foreign key (FK) columns (if any) will be ignored when generating DDL, as in the Compare and Merge Utility.
 The FK constraint is not generated but the FK column is generated as a native column.
 To prevent the FK from being generated, edit the FK column in the Table Editor and select the Hide Key Attribute option.
 Use this option when relational integrity is enforced in the application rather than by an explicit foreign key in the RDBMS. - Not For Replication: If selected, updates to the parent will not be replicated to the child entity.
 This prevents any foreign key constraints from being applied when updating the child entity. - Deferrable: Physical model only.
-If selected, the DEFERRABLE syntax will appear in the FK DDL for inline (in the create table) or ALTER (out of the create table).
-The DEFERRABLE statement becomes part of the constraint state logic after the referencing clause.
-In general, the DEFERRABLE parameter indicates whether constraint checking in subsequent transactions can be for the table.

-be deferred until the end of the transaction using the SET CONSTRAINT(S) statement.
+If selected, the REFERENCES ....
+DEFERRABLE syntax will appear in the FK DDL for inline (in the create table) or ALTER (out of the create table).
+The DEFERRABLE statement becomes part of the constraint state logic after the REFERENCES clause.
+In general, the DEFERRABLE parameter indicates whether constraint checking in subsequent transactions can be deferred until the end of the transaction using the SET CONSTRAINT(S) statement.
 If omitted, the default is NOT DEFERRABLE.
 If a constraint is deferrable in the model but not deferrable in the database it will need to be dropped and recreated with the deferrable constraints.
-See Oracle syntax documentation for a description of deferrable constraints.
+See Oracle syntax documentation for a description of deferrable constraints. - Initially Deferred: Physical model only.
+If Deferrable is selected, this option becomes available.
+When selected, the REFERENCES ...
+DEFERRABLE INITIALLY DEFERRED syntax appears in the DDL for the child table in the relationship.
+Initially deferred indicates that constraint checking is postponed until the end of the transaction.

-• Relationship Type > Identifying Relationships: Identifying relationships are always mandatory.
+Relationship Type > Identifying Relationships: Identifying relationships are always mandatory.
 A foreign key value must exist in the child entity and the foreign key value must be found in the primary key of the parent.
 Identifying relationships propagate primary keys as primary keys to child entities, which can result in compound keys.